-Because few violinist were allowed to travel freely outside Russia after the revolution in 1917, The Russian Violin School was little known to the West.
-The Hungarian violinist Leopold Auer, who taught at St. Petersburg from 1868 to 1917 left a strong legacy behind when he fled the Soviet Union.
+Because few violinists were allowed to travel freely outside Russia after the revolution in 1917, The Russian Violin School was little known to the West.
+The Hungarian violinist Leopold Auer, who taught at St. Petersburg from 1868 to 1917, left a strong legacy behind when he fled the Soviet Union.
 His former students, and assistants who remained in the country, continued his legacy and became part of the new Violin School that produced many successful violinists.

 The Russian School is a broad term.
 According to Masha Lankovsky, it represents a combination of foreign and native elements over many centuries.
 Many people associated the Russian school with the Russian bow hold as described by Carl Flesch in his book The Art of Violin Playing.
-However, there was no evident to that and Auer himself claimed that there should be no exact rules in how to hold the bow.
+However, there was no evidence to that, and Auer himself claimed that there should be no exact rules in how to hold the bow.

 Yuri Yankelevich taught at the Moscow Conservatory.
 He started as an assistant to Abraham Yampolsky, who himself studied with Sergei Korguyev, a former student and assistant to Leopold Auer.
 Yankelevich's analytical nature and strong pedagogy intuition allowed him to publish some of the most important research on violin pedagogy.
-This article highlights two of his original essays published in the book "The Russian Violin School: The Legacy of Yuri Yankelevich".
+This article highlights two of his original essays published in the book The Russian Violin School: The Legacy of Yuri Yankelevich.

-Setting up the Violin and Bow Hold
+Setting Up the Violin and Bow Hold

 Yankelevich was fearless in calling out the flaws in the methods of notable violinists such as Ion Voiku, B. Mikhailovsky, and even Joseph Joachim.
 He argued strongly against the one-size-fits-all methods that tend to overlook many finer details.
-He described each component clearly, and at the same time drawing comparison between all violin methods.
-Compared to the earlier violin treatises, Yankelevich's works represent a modern research on violin pedagogy.
+He described each component clearly, and at the same time, drawing a comparison between all violin methods.
+Compared to the earlier violin treatises, Yankelevich's works represent more modern research on violin pedagogy.

-For the upper body, he discussed on how the freedom of the shoulders depend on the head.
+For the upper body, he discussed how the freedom of the shoulders depends on the head.
 A shoulder pad/rest can greatly aid the violinist in lightening the burden of the neck.
 He also highlighted the angle and the inclination of the violin.
-The angle of the violin that is improper (i.e. too far left or right) will make bowing difficult.
+The angle of the violin that is improper (i.e., too far left or right) will make bowing difficult.
 Likewise, the inclination refers to how flat the violin is positioned on the shoulder.
 It should not be too flat nor too inclined as it will affect the left hand.

-Shifting Positions in Conjuction with the Musical Goals of the Violinist
+Shifting Positions in Conjuction With the Musical Goals of the Violinist

 On the actions of shifting, there are many elements involved.
-Certain part of the hand plays the leading role in initiating the shift while other plays a guiding role.
+Certain part of the hand plays the leading role in initiating the shift while others play a guiding role.
 The position of the hand and its movement differs between the lower and upper part of the fingerboard.
 He also discussed in great length on how a one-point contact (violin supported solely by the head) or two-point contact (violin supported by the head and the left hand) affect shifting.

 It was mentioned that shifting is ultimately a procedure between the ears and the hands.
 Established violinists have a well-developed reflex system where the brain has learned to associate the perception of the sound with the movement of the hand.
-Such ability to coordinate needs to be trained and cultivated over the years.
+Such an ability to coordinate needs to be trained and cultivated over the years.

 © 2019 Goh Tong Keat